DigitalSlideArchive/digitalslidearchive.info/README.md

 2. Girder - an underlying frameworks providing APIs for data management, authentication, and analysis job and resource management.
 3. HistomicsTK - a python algorithm library for pathology image analysis.

 See the [DSA installation guide](https://github.com/DigitalSlideArchive/digitalslidearchive.info/blob/master/DSA_Girder_Installation/DSA_Installation.md) to get started with setting up your own local DSA instance.
+HistomicsTK can be used as a DSA plugin, or as a stand-alone python package.
+See the [HistomicsTK documentation](https://digitalslidearchive.github.io/HistomicsTK/) for information on installing and using HistomicsTK.